Multi-Modal Few-Shot Temporal Action Detection: Conclusions

 \section{Conclusions}

-We have presented a {\em multi-modality few-shot temporal action detection} (MMFS-TAD) problem to tackle FS-TAD and ZS-TAD jointly.
-We further proposed a novel {\bf\em MUlti-modality PromPt mETa-learning} (\shortmodelname) method, characterized by prompt meta-learning from multimodal inputs, adapters based ViL model adaptation, and query feature regulation for mitigating intra-class variation.
+In this work, we have presented a {\em multi-modality few-shot temporal action detection} (MMFS-TAD) problem setting that tackles the conventional FS-TAD and ZS-TAD jointly.
+We further proposed a novel {\bf\em MUlti-modality PromPt mETa-learning} (\shortmodelname) method, characterized by prompt meta-learning from multimodal inputs, adapters-based ViL model adaptation, and query feature regulation.
 Extensive experiments on two benchmarks show that our \shortmodelname{} surpasses both strong baselines and state-of-the-art methods under a variety of settings.
-We also show the generic superiority of our method on tackling multi-modal few-shot object detection.
+We also show the generic superiority of our method in tackling multi-modal few-shot object detection.

 { }